Yaakshi/UFW-on-Linux/README.md

 - After deleting the rules that blocks the traffic to port 80, now we will be able to access the website normally.

+## How firewall filters work?

+### Packet filtering

+- Packet filtering assesses the surface of data packets.
+- It inspects the IP address, source and destination ports and protocols being used.
+- The firewall gathers as much header information as possible.
+- It then compares this information against pre-established security rules.
+- Any data packet that satisfies these security rules is admitted.
+If not, the packet filter firewall will deny access and the transmission is canceled.